Mageshwaran18/DSA_Using_Java/A_to_Z/Graph/graph.md

 29. Network Delay Time (Dijkstra)
 30. Number of Ways to Arrive at Destination (Dijkstra)
 31. Minimum Multiplications to Reach End (Dijkstra)

+# Tips and Tricks

+- When ever it's about finding total path / all possible path go with the DFS
+- When ever it's about finding the minimum path go with the BFS
+- During the BFS if ( remove -> work -> add ) lead to TLE then operate work during the add itself.